-General Education: IGETC: Area 4; CSU: Area D, E
+General Education: IGETC: Area 4; CSU: Area D, E Transferable to UC/CSU Hours: 48-54 lecture

 Objective exploration of the various issues pertaining to human sexual behavior from the perspective of the behavioral and social sciences.
 Some of the major topics to be discussed include history of sexuality, attitudes, behaviors, life styles, psychosexual development, role and identity, sexual dysfunctions, therapy and treatment.